atreyasha/spp-explainability/docs/develop.md

     **DEADLINE:** *\<2021-03-11 Thu\>*

-    1.  \[\#A\] Model runs

-        1.  add visualizations of model runs using dedicated functions, preferably all using python libraries, or otherwise defaulting to R libraries

-    2.  \[\#A\] Cross-model comparisons
+    1.  \[\#A\] Cross-model comparisons

-        1.  compute statistics with random-seed deviations over inter-model comparisons such as average distance, misalignment, activation frequency and other useful metrics that can elucidate on-the-ground processes

-        2.  use error-bar plot to reflect random seed iterations for binary misalignment and softmax norm differences -\> analyze relationship with tau threshold vs. performance vs. softmax/binary distances
+        1.  use error-bar plot to reflect random seed iterations for binary misalignment and softmax norm differences -\> analyze relationship with tau threshold vs. performance vs. softmax/binary distances

-        3.  visualize examples where regex and neural model align and misalign, eg. with a confusion matrix
+        2.  perhaps change name of visualization scripts to imply it is constrained -\> can be done later on to keep names consistent with other scripts as well

+        3.  keep visualization scripts hard-coded and specific for now, they can be made more generalized later on

+        4.  change R dependencies later on depending on new json parser

-    3.  \[\#A\] Model OOP
+    2.  \[\#A\] Model OOP

-        1.  visualize patterns as dots with internal pie charts which show magnitudes of each class; displayed as a colour with legend, will show relative importance of each binary neuron and can help us segment their purposes
+        1.  visualize patterns as dots with internal pie charts which show magnitudes of each class; displayed as a colour with legend, will show relative importance of each binary neuron and can help us segment their purposes -\> this should be juxtaposed with regex samples to show importance vs. samples

-    4.  \[\#A\] Regex OOP
+    3.  \[\#A\] Regex OOP

         1.  add visualization of regex ensemble with graphviz -\> can specify which pattern to visualize and how to make large scale visualizations

-    5.  \[\#B\] SoPa++ computational graph
+    4.  \[\#B\] SoPa++ computational graph

         1.  add visualization of computational graph function using tikz

+    5.  \[\#B\] Extra cross-model comparisons

+        1.  visualize examples/classes where regex and neural model align and misalign, eg. with a confusion matrix

     6.  \[\#B\] FMTOD